eduardowanderleyde/eduardowanderleyde/README.md

 ### Hello, I'm Eduardo Wanderley 👋, a programming and technology content creator!

-- 🔭 I'm a Web Developer
+- 🔭 I'm a Web Developer focused on Ruby On Rails framework to make different Websites Projects
 - Master's Degree in Sofware Engineering at UFPE
 - 😄 Specialist in Robotics and Artificial Intelligence at UFPE